Shindou-L/file-cipher/README.md

-A simple file cipher to encrypt/decrypt file.
+A simple tool to encrypt/decrypt file.

 #### cipher build